The St Mary's Endowment for Girls

 Waverley Girls’ High School

-St Mary’s coaches and team players offer tennis lessons at Waverley, the players have shown great improvement over the years.
-There is a Waverley team that competes in the Southern Gauteng High Schools’ Tennis League.
+St Mary’s coaches and team players offer tennis lessons at Waverley, whose players have shown great improvement over the years.
+A Waverley team competes in the Southern Gauteng High Schools’ Tennis League.

 Senior and Junior school community service activities